Every week I get lots of messages asking about Balkan travel.

 - Skopje – Pristina: at least one connection per hour, 2 hours, 5€

 Some hotels and hostels offer transfer between most popular destinations that are not so easily accessible by public transport.
 It’s always good to ask at the place you’re staying.

 I know in Kotor 360Monte agency offers transportation to Mostar and Tirana, both faster and cheaper than by public transport.

 Where to stay in the Balkans

-The good thing is that out of summer season it’s very easy to find an excellent place to stay for a really good money.
-So far my favorites are:
+The good thing is that out of the summer season it’s very easy to find an excellent place to stay for really good money.

 What to eat in the Balkans